Just because you can’t buy a high-end kayak doesn’t mean that you have to settle for a subpar paddling experience.

 In recent years, inflatable kayak technology has made substantial improvements making the old reputation that they’re flimsy and fragile outdated.

-Many higher-end inflatables now come with aluminum frame I-beams that make them tougher and more responsive.
-But since their structural integrity is still at the mercy of air pressure, they will never have the rigidity, durability, or performance of hard-sided kayaks.
+Many higher-end inflatable kayaks now come with aluminum frame I-beams that make them tougher and more responsive.
+But since their structural integrity is still at the mercy of air pressure, they will never have the rigidity, durability, or performance of a hardshell kayak.

-With these shortcomings, most inflatables are designed for newcomers and casual paddlers that are looking for a relaxed paddle on calm, placid waters.
+With these shortcomings, most inflatable kayaks are designed for newcomers and casual paddlers that are looking for a relaxed paddle on calm, placid waters.
 They’re easily blown off course in choppy water or windy conditions.